 Isolated and inaccessible as it may seem, Antarctica is owned by no one country and has almost no human habitation, making visas inapplicable.
 You do however need a permit to enter, visas for destinations enroute that you stop at, and a handsome budget.
 Many of us will only visit Antarctica virtually, gawking at the glistening white landscapes in pictures, and reading stories of human adventures in the greatest wilderness of the entire planet.
 (Adventures that are also unfortunately destroying the delicate ecology of this, no country for humans).
 Then again, no one knows where destiny may take us tomorrow; it is good to know that no visa forms must be dealt with, isn’t it?

 Someone on Twitter pointed me to this collection of countries that offer visa on arrival for Indians, and while it looks like a little treasure at first glance, it is complicated.
 For instance, Ashray of Backpack Me managed to get a visa on arrival in Ecuador only by showing his US visa.
 And as per the Kenyan embassy website, Indians need to apply for a visa before arrival in Kenya.
-And Sri Lanka revised its visa on arrival policy in January 2012, requiring Indian citizens to apply online for an e-travel authorization for Sri Lanka before travelling.

 Note: The information listed here is based on personal experiences, those of people I know or the embassy websites.
 It is best to check with the embassy for updates before you travel.
 To ensure a smooth VOA process, please carry a copy of your return tickets or itinerary, a valid passport, and a copy of your bank statements.